A Critical Look at "Dr." Robert Young's

 Stephen Barrett, M.D.

 Robert O. Young—who markets himself as "Robert O. Young, M.S., D.Sc., Ph.D."—would like you to believe that he is a highly educated and distinguished scientist.
-His Web site claims that he has "devoted his life to researching the true cause of disease" and for 25 years has been "widely recognized as one of the top research scientists in the world" .
-The pH Miracle, co-authored with his wife Shelley Radford Young, states that heads the InnerLight Biological Research and Health Education Foundation and has "gained national recognition for his research into diabetes, cancer, leukemia, and AIDS."
+In 2010, his Web site claimed that he had "devoted his life to researching the true cause of disease" and for 25 years had been "widely recognized as one of the top research scientists in the world" .
+The pH Miracle, co-authored with his wife Shelley Radford Young, states that he headed the InnerLight Biological Research and Health Education Foundation and had "gained national recognition for his research into diabetes, cancer, leukemia, and AIDS."

 Young's books include: Back to the House of Health: Rejuvenating Recipes to Alkalize and Energize for Life (2000); Sick and Tired?: Reclaim Your Inner Terrain (2000); Back to the House of Health: Rejuvenating Recipes to Alkalize and Energize for Life!
 (2000); The pH Miracle for Diabetes: The Revolutionary Diet Plan for Type 1 and Type 2 Diabetics (2005); The pH Miracle for Weight Loss: Balance Your Body Chemistry, Achieve Your Ideal Weight (2006); and The pH Miracle: Balance Your Diet, Reclaim Your Health (2008).
 None of these books has any scientific standing.

 Claims that Robert Young is a distinguished researcher are preposterous.
 The National Library of Medicine's database contains no articles authored by "Young RO" that were published in a recognized scientific journal.
-Now let's look at his credentials, activities, and ideas.
+His foundation's 2011 tax return contain an expense item of $3,915 for "food for research subjects," but the returns from 2003-2010 contain nothing that appear related to human clinical research activity and the 2012 has no financial data.
+Now let's look at Young's credentials, activities, and ideas.

 One way to judge someone's credibility is to examine the nature of his education.
 Young's Web site includes the following information: